porsche-design-system/porsche-design-system/packages/components/src/components/link-tile/link-tile.examples.md

 ## Gradient

 By default, the `p-link-tile` takes care of the readability of the description by displaying a gradient.
-If the gradient is not necessary for readability, the gradient can be removed by using the supplied boolean property `gradient="false"`.
+If the gradient is not necessary for readability, the gradient can be removed by using the supplied boolean property `gradient`.

 <Playground :markup="gradient"></Playground>

 ## Compact

 A `p-link-tile` can be used without visible label text.
-It can be removed by the provided boolean property `compact="true"`.
-If used without caption, it is mandatory for **accessibility** reasons to provide a descriptive `label text` for screen readers.
+It can be removed by the provided boolean property `compact`.
+If used without visible label, it is mandatory for **accessibility** reasons to provide a descriptive `label text` for screen readers.

 <Playground :markup="compact"></Playground>